 Gulf of Mexico: Reef Fish Fishery Management Plan

-- Commercial vessels must have appropriate permits to harvest red grouper.
+- Commercial vessels must have a reef fish permit and IFQ quota to harvest red grouper.

 - Annual catch limit allocated between the commercial (76 percent) and recreational (24 percent) fisheries.

-- Individual fishing quota program, which allocates the commercial catch limit among individual fishermen.
+- Individual fishing quota program (IFQ; a.k.a. catch shares), which allocates the commercial catch limit among individual fishermen.
 Fishermen may harvest their allocation whenever they choose to do so and must report how much they harvest.
 This program includes controls that do not allow fishermen to harvest more than their individual allocation.

 - Restrictions on the type of gear fishermen may use and where they can fish, to reduce bycatch.